dh-atlas/white-book/Whitebook.md

 * Use standard and non-proprietary file formats to ensure long-term preservation and interoperability.
 Use current popular file formats next to archival formats to increase reuse (e.g., Excel and CSV).
 * Describe data with rich metadata, using a plurality of accurate and relevant attributes.
 Choose appropriate metadata schemas.
 Use open well-defined metadata vocabularies that follow FAIR principles (e.g., Dublin Core).
 * Clearly state access rights and choose Open Access when possible.
 Use a data embargo when needed.
-* Release the research product under a clear and accessible data usage license.
+* Release the research product under a clear and accessible data usage licence.
 * Assign data and metadata globally unique and persistent identifiers (PIDs), to enhance findability and citability of the research product.
 In metadata clearly and explicitly include the PID of the data they describe.
 Examples of PIDs forms are: Handle,[^14] DOI,[^15] PURL,[^16] and URN.[^17]
 * Use persistent author identifiers, to create links between research products and allow recognition.
 Examples are VIAF,[^18] ISNI,[^19] and ORCID.[^20]
 * Make metadata and data retrievable on the web by their identifier using a standardised communications protocol (e.g., HTTP(S), SMTP,[^21] FTP[^22]).